Comparison of quantum discord and relative entropy in some bipartite quantum systems: Qubit-Qutrit states

 where

-Can be seen that up result Eq.(41) is equal to the result is obtained for for quantum discord qubit-qutrit density matrix.
-To better illustrate the results for $2\times3$ matrices we consider the following example \cite{Karpat}\\
+It can be seen that the result Eq.(\ref{relt1}) is equal to the result is obtained for quantum discord qubit-qutrit density matrix.
+Here we consider the set of measurment in eigenbasis of $ S_{z} $ .
+To better illustrate the results for $2\times3$ matrices we consider the following example \cite{Karpat,kapil,Mazhar}\\

 $\rho=\frac{p}{2}(|00\rangle\langle00|+|01\rangle\langle01|+|00\rangle\langle12|+ |11\rangle\langle11|+|12\rangle\langle12|+$

 where classical correlation $\chi_{\rho}$ are obtained as follows.